ClarkHobbie/miranda/README.md

 * POST to /api/newMessage
 * miranda POSTs to the delivery URL
 * miranda POSTs to the status URL with the outcome

+### POST to /api/newMessage
+Miranda will look for a DELIVERY_URL where the message should be delivered and a STATUS_URL parameter where status updates will go.
+The other parameters and the content of the message are passed to the delivery URL.
+The servlet responds with the message's new ID.

+### miranda POSTs to the delivery URL
+Miranda will attempt to deliver the message by POSTing to the delivery URL.
+The parameters (other than DELIVERY_URL and STATUS_URL) that were passed to the servlet are passed to the delivery URL along with the content of the original message, are sent as well.

+### miranda POSTs to the status URL with the outcome
+Miranda will attempt to POST a status update to the status URL.
+If no status URL was given then no update is sent.
+The message sets the MESSAGE_ID parameter to the ID of the message for the message that a delivery was attempted.
+Miranda set the SUBJECT parameter to MESSAGE_DELIVERED for a delivery and MESSAGE_DELIVERY_FAILED for a failed attempt.
+In any case, miranda sets the STATUS parameter to the status code returned to it.

+In the case of a failure, miranda will keep trying until it succeeds.

+# Details
 ## Ports
 Miranda listens to many port for messages including
 * Port 3030